-Magical, sultry and romantic – these words best describe the Fez medina (city centre), where cars have been replaced by donkeys and camels and merchants sell carpets, spices and mystic oil lamps.
-Who knows what kinds of dreams can come true with those lamps…
+Magical, sultry and romantic – these words best describe the Medina (city centre) of Fez, Cars have made way for donkeys and camels.
+Merchants sell carpets, spices and mystical oil lamps.
+Who knows what dreams can come true with those lamps…

 Places to visit in Fez

 The many historical monuments and cultural treasures in Fez gives this Moroccan city the apt nickname the ‘Athens of Africa’.
 The Al Qaraouiyyin mosque was constructed back in the 9th century.
 It is to this day an impressive spiritual centre and one of the oldest universities in the world.
 Moroccan art and handicrafts can be admired in the Dar el-Bacha palace.
 Traditional crafts are also still very much seen outside the museums.
 Leather, mosaics and ceramics are processed according to the ancient ways, especially in the old town.
 The streets here are narrow and full of life.
 They meander through the centre and are populated by enthusiastic merchants selling spices, meat, vegetables, fruit, pottery, copper, silver and even gold.
 The tanneries have a very permeating smell, but not to worry, a sprig of mint held up to the nose keeps the odour away.